Tennis Betting Odds & Lines

 Today's ATP & WTA Match Odds, Set Betting & Game Total Lines

-Tennis odds markets include moneyline match winners, set betting spreads, game totals, and exact score props across both the ATP and WTA tours.
-Match winner lines typically range from -150 to +130 for competitive matches, while heavy favorites can reach -400 or higher in mismatches.
-Our tennis betting picks analyze these lines daily to identify where public perception creates value on underdogs or where favorites are properly priced.
-Game total lines usually fall between 20.5 and 23.5 games for best-of-three matches, adjusted based on surface speed and playing styles.
+Tennis betting markets feature match winner moneylines, set spreads, game totals, and exact score props across both the ATP and WTA tours.
+Match winner odds usually fall between -150 and +130 in competitive matchups, while heavy favorites can climb to -400 or higher in clear mismatches.
+Our tennis betting picks evaluate these lines daily to spot situations where public perception creates value on underdogs or where favorites are accurately priced.

 Set betting markets offer alternative ways to back a player while getting better odds than the straight moneyline.
 Backing a favorite to win 2-0 instead of just to win the match typically adds 40 to 80 cents to the payout, while underdog set betting creates larger payouts when you correctly predict the match will go the distance.
 Tournament context matters significantly when evaluating these markets.
 Our tennis parlay picks often combine match winners with game totals across multiple matches to build correlated legs that increase overall value.
 Additionally, tennis prop picks target first-set winners and exact scores that capitalize on fast starts or known slow starters.